jalancastro/VirtualExerciseCoach/README.md

 - Classifies form as “Good” or “Needs Improvement” with feedback, using angle calculation

 - Easy to extend for other exercises

+Built by Nick Anderson, Alan Castro, and Marcos Toxqui Valencia for our CSE 485 Class at ASU.